MIC-DKFZ/TractSeg/Readme.md

 This will create a folder `tractseg_ouput` inside of the same directory as your input file with one binary segmentation nifti image for each bundle.

-> NOTE: Your input image should have the same orientation as MNI space.
+> NOTE: If results look bad you probably have to align your images to have the same orientation as MNI space.
 Moreover it should have isotropic spacing.
 See [here](#aligning-image-to-mni-space) for more details.

 #### Custom input and output path:
 ```